Hi, I'm Sam, I love movies. My main interests are science fiction and zombie movies. I also enjoy pessimistic and survival films a lot.

 A decidedly inspiring and pro-science film, Interstellar sees time as inevitable but never as destructive.
 With an impressive soundtrack by Hans Zimmer and the superb performances of Matthew McConaughey, Anne Hathaway, and Jessica Chastain, this is a film that inevitably invites you to dream and imagine the evolution of our humanity and its relationship with our galaxy.

-Nolan may have managed to found the exact barrier between scientific rigor and sci-fi.
+Nolan may have managed to find the exact barrier between scientific rigor and sci-fi.
 Interstellar follows the Sagaians steps of previous films like Contact to motivate us to continue looking up to the stars.
 If there is one movie that nearly perfectly captures all that is great about space travel movies it's Nolan's Interstellar.

-5) Solaris (1972)
+5) "Solaris" (1972)

 Stanislaw Lem channeled by Andrei Tarkovsky.
 In a cinematic genre marked by shallow entertainment and loud spectacle, Solaris wanted to provide a necessary depth to the act of living in outer space.